Over 400 Advertisers Hit Pause On Facebook, Threatening $70 Billion Juggernaut

 "The problem at Facebook is both a problem in terms of the actual policy and the fact that they will allow politicians to lie, and the actual enforcement of policies that are currently on their books when the violations run up against powerful forces that they are afraid to hold accountable," he said.

-The coalition is making 10 demands of Facebook, ranging from giving advertisers their money back if their ads appear next to content that gets removed, to cracking down on politicians' false claims.
+The coalition is making 10 demands of Facebook, including giving advertisers their money back if their ads appear next to content that gets removed and cracking down on politicians' false claims.

-Some items on the list are similar to policies Facebook already has in place, such as the demand to "Stop recommending or otherwise amplifying groups or content from groups associated with hate, misinformation or conspiracies to users."
+Some items on the list are similar to policies Facebook already has in place, such as the demand to "stop recommending or otherwise amplifying groups or content from groups associated with hate, misinformation or conspiracies to users."

-Facebook said on Wednesday it has work underway related to some of the demands and is "exploring further changes."
+Facebook said on Wednesday that it has work underway related to some of the demands and is "exploring further changes."

 Some brands stop short of making clear demands

-Note: Editor's note: Facebook and Microsoft are among NPR's financial supporters.